 While using a local user account, you might want to change or remove the account password.
-Sadly, the Settings app although it allows users to create a local user account, it does not yet support changing or removing local user account password.
+Sadly, the Settings app, although it allows users to create a local user account, does not yet support changing or removing local user account passwords.

 Because the Settings app does not allow us to change or remove the local account password, we have no option but to use the Control Panel to change or remove the local user account password.

 Complete the given below directions to change or remove the local account password in Windows 10.
 And if you want to set a password for the local account, refer to our how to add a password to your local account in Windows 10 guide.